Case Study

 Status and direction

 Swarm-Lite demo is complete.
-Active development continues on the Huddle orchestration depth, the persona auto-generation pipeline, and the integration layer that connects Swarm-Lite simulation output to SS-1 market monitoring — so that a significant competitive signal can trigger a pre-configured Huddle and return a user reaction brief alongside the intelligence brief.
+Active development continues on the Huddle orchestration depth, the persona auto-generation pipeline, and the integration layer that connects Swarm-Lite simulation output to SS-1 market monitoring.